NdangaHeritier/airbnb-project/README.md

 # airbnb-project
-This project is still under development and it was insipired by my supervisor during internship at **spiderbit ltd**(a software development and Mobile Development Company in Kigali rwanda -www.spiderbit.rw).
+This project is still under development and it was insipired by my supervisor during internship at [**spiderbit ltd**](www.spiderbit.rw) (a software development and Mobile Development Company in Kigali rwanda).

 ![Airbnb](https://github.com/user-attachments/assets/022caf6e-9219-4f57-8f28-350cb3252e4f)